jayoung/pamlWrapper/README.md

 I'm making these scripts public.
 Use them as you like, but please acknowledge me in any publication arising from their use, and it would make me happy if you let me know they were useful.

+If you find bugs/problems or see room for improvement, you can submit an issue via [github](https://github.com/jayoung/pamlWrapper) or you can just email me.

 # Instructions

 Input file(s): in-frame multiple sequence alignment(s), in fasta format